walchko/github-blog/source/blog/bash/Interactive-Bash-Setup-Script.md

+---
-# Cool Interactive Bash Setup Script
+title: Cool Interactive Bash Setup Script
+---

 I didn't write this, but I like how it is done